About Risk Management

 - CP 79: Code of Practice for safety management system for construction worksites.

-Please refer to the WSH (Approved Codes of Practice) Notification for the full list of approved Codes of Practice.
+Please refer to the WSH (Approved Codes of Practice) Notification (PDF) for the full list of approved Codes of Practice.